KupoNinja/golf/README.md

 <hr>
 In this project students will demonstrate the ability to work with classes, create lists, and manage validation of user inputs.

-The goal of this application is to track golf scores for a number of users over a predefined course.
+The goal of this application is to track Golf scores for a number of users over a predefined course.
 At the end scores are totaled and a winner is declared

 ## The Setup
 <hr>